lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial2/tutorial.rst

 ``cnt_bot``, respectively, and will ensure that the positions of the atoms
 from these groups are recalculated at every step.
 The ``fix nvt`` does the
 same for the ``cnt_mid`` group, while also applying a Nosé-Hoover thermostat
-with desired temperature of 300\,K :cite:`nose1984unified, hoover1985canonical`.
+with desired temperature of 300 K :cite:`nose1984unified, hoover1985canonical`.
 To restrain the motion of the atoms at the edges, let us add the following
 commands to **unbreakable.lmp**: